DogeSkii/CompactPlusTheme/README.md

 # Bugs

+  ~~Cannot Switch status while using theme.~~

-  Cannot Switch status while using theme.
+  Cannot see others status when using theme.

 # How to install
 Run this in your cmd